 On the Connection with Peer Network Instance page, configure the parameters and click OK.

-Connect VPC1 to the transit router in the Germany (Frankfurt) region and VPC2 to the transit router in the Philippines (Manila) region.
-The following table describes only some of the parameters.
-Other parameters use the default values.
+Connect VPC1 to the transit router in the China (Hangzhou) region and VPC2 to the transit router in the China (Shanghai) region.
+The following table only describes parameters that are strongly related to the topic.
+Other parameters are kept at their default values.
 For more information, see Create a VPC connection.

 Parameter